-The South Coast Air Quality Management District (SCAQMD) staff appreciates the opportunity to comment on the above-mentioned document.
-SCAQMD staff's comments are recommendations regarding the analysis of potential air quality impacts from the proposed project that should be included in the Environmental Impact Report (EIR).
-Please send SCAQMD a copy of the EIR upon its completion.
-Note that copies of the EIR that are submitted to the State Clearinghouse are not forwarded to SCAQMD.
-Please forward a copy of the EIR directly to SCAQMD at the address shown in the letterhead.
-In addition, please send with the EIR all appendices or technical documents related to the air quality, health risk, and greenhouse gas analyses and electronic versions of all air quality modeling and health risk assessment files1.
+The South Coast Air Quality Management District (SCAQMD) staff appreciates the opportunity to comment on the above-mentioned project.
+SCAQMD staff's comments are recommendations regarding the analysis of potential air quality impacts from the Proposed Project that should be included in the Draft Environmental Impact Report (EIR).
+Please send the SCAQMD a copy of the Draft EIR upon its completion.
+Note the copies of the Draft EIR that are submitted to the State Clearinghouse are not forwarded to SCAQMD.
+Please forward a copy of the Draft EIR directly to SCAQMD at the address in our letterhead.
+In addition, please send with the Draft EIR all appendices or technical documents related to the air quality, health risk, and greenhouse gas analyses and electronic versions of all air quality modeling and health risk assessment files.
 These include emission calculation spreadsheets and modeling input and output files (not PDF files).
-Without all files and supporting documentation, SCAQMD staff will be unable to complete our review of the air quality analyses in a timely manner.
+Without all files and supporting documentation, SCAQMD staff will be unable to complete a review of the air quality analyses in a timely manner.
 Any delays in providing all supporting documentation will require additional time for review beyond the end of the comment period.